conradakunga/BlogCode/README.md

 ## January 2026

+**15 January 2026** - [Passing SqlConnections & Transactions To Functions In C# & .NET](https://www.conradakunga.com/blog/passing-sqlconnections-transactions-to-functions-in-c-net/) - Safely passing a transaction and connection to functions

 **14 January 2026** - [Chaining Constructors In Visual Basic.NET](http://127.0.0.1:4000/blog/chaining-constructors-in-visual-basicnet/) - Constructor chaining in VB.NET

 **12 January 2026** - [How To Compress Multiple Files Using GZip In C# & .NET](https://www.conradakunga.com/blog/how-to-compress-multiple-files-using-gzip-in-c-net/) - How to gzip multiple files